wkumari/draft-wkumari-dnsop-alt-tld/README.md

    intended to help prevent collisions, but uniqueness is NOT guaranteed.

+Kumari & Sullivan       Expires September 4, 2015               [Page 4]

+Internet-Draft               Reserve ALT TLD                  March 2015

    As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Unfortunately simply saying that "something should not

-Kumari & Sullivan        Expires August 27, 2015                [Page 4]

-Internet-Draft               Reserve ALT TLD               February 2015

-   happen" doesn't actually stop it from happening, so we need some rules to deal.
+Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some rules to deal.
 The ALT TLD is delegated to "new style" AS112 servers, and so recursive and stub resolvers will get NXDOMAIN for